ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Autodiscover | CNAME autodiscover autodiscover.outlook.com | Autodiscover will improve the user experience and is required to configure a user’s Outlook profile and inbox.
+Autodiscover | CNAME autodiscover autodiscover.outlook.com | Autodiscover will improve the user experience and is required to configure a user's Outlook profile and inbox.

 Table 42 Autodiscover Design Decisions for the HYBRID solution